rhdtownsend/msg/docs/joss/paper.md

 # Summary

-The spectrum of the light emitted by a star can be calculated by simulating the flow of radiation through the star's atmosphere at each wavelength of interest.
-This process is computationally expensive;
+While the spectrum of the light emitted by a star can be calculated by simulating the flow of radiation through each layer of the star's atmosphere, this process is exceedingly computationally expensive.
-therefore it is customary to pre-calculate spectra for a grid of atmospheric parameters.
-For parameters that fall between the grid nodes, interpolation can be used to evaluate a spectrum.
+Therefore, a standard approach is to pre-calculate spectra over a large grid of atmospheric parameters, and then interpolate within this grid.

 # Statement of Need